AvolitesLtd/TitanManual/docs/cue-lists/theatre-programming.md

 Once you have selected the fixtures:
 -   Press one of the **Attribute Bank buttons** \<Colour\> \<Gobo\> etc. The current function of the wheels is shown bottom right on the screen.
-    Press the same Attribute Bank again to page Thruugh different attributes *e.g. if there are 2 gobo wheels keep pressing \<Gobo\> to access the other attributes*.
+    Press the same Attribute Bank again to page through different attributes *e.g. if there are 2 gobo wheels keep pressing \<Gobo\> to access the other attributes*.